AIT-RDP/rdp-data-crawler/README.md

 conda activate e3-data-crawler
 ```

+## Run the test cases

 To run the test cases, a development instance of Redis is needed.
 E.g. spin up one by using podman or docker:
 ```shell
 podman run -p 6379:6379 -it docker.io/redis
 ```

-To configure the parameters of the test suite, the following environment vairables can be set:
+To configure the parameters of the test suite, the following environment variables can be set:
 ```shell
 REM Your e-mail to send to some public APIs that require contact details set DATA_CRAWLER_CONTACT="<contact details and e-mail>"